VeryGoodOpenSource/dart_frog/docs/docs/basics/routes.md

 }
 ```

 Dart Frog also supports nested dynamic routes.
-For example, if you create a file called, `routes/users/[userId]/posts/[postId].dart`, then it will be accessible at `/users/alice/posts/1`, `/users/sam/posts/42`, etc.
+For example, if you create a file called, `routes/users/[userId]/posts/[postId].dart`, then it will be accessible at `/users/alice/posts/1`, `/users/sam/posts/42`, and so on.

-Just as before, routing parameters are forwarded to the `onRequest` method:
+Just as with all dynamic routes, routing parameters are forwarded to the `onRequest` method:

 ```dart
 Response onRequest(RequestContext context, String userId, String postId) {